 Martin Tyner (Southwest Wildlife Foundation of Utah) — Falconer and founder of the Southwest Wildlife Foundation of Utah, dedicated to wildlife rescue and rehabilitation, wildlife and environmental education, and the development of the Cedar Canyon Nature Park.

 Amanda Vincent, Ph.D.
-(Project Seahorse) — Leading authority on seahorse biology and global conservation; first person to study seahorses underwater, document extensive trade and initiated seahorse conservation project, Project Seahorse.
+(The University of British Columbia; Project Seahorse) — Leading authority on seahorse biology and global conservation; first person to study seahorses underwater, document extensive trade and initiated seahorse conservation project, Project Seahorse.
 Finalist for the 2010 and 2016 Indianapolis Prize.

 William Weber, Ph.D.
 (Yale University) — Creator of the Congo Basin Forest Project for the Wildlife Conservation Society resulting in success for mountain gorilla conservation; led programs in the Crown of the Continent, Greater Yellowstone and Path of the Pronghorn initiatives; organized multi-institutional effort to promote large-scale ecological restoration of the bison.